-The expected positions for Summer 2019 include:
+Possible positions for Summer 2019 may include:

 - Engineering / Maker Intern - Engineering interns support a certified teacher to deliver hands-on lessons to groups of 6th and 7th graders.
 Build bridges and launch bottle rockets this summer!
 Great for those of you pursuing the Maker Certification in UTeach.

 - Mathematical Problem Solving Intern (Algebra to Pre-Calculus) - Mathematical Problem Solving Interns support a certified teacher to deliver hands-on lessons to groups of 6th-8th graders.
 The Problem Solving team ensures that our students like math and feel comfortable manipulating numbers and equations.